 The purpose of a recruitment dashboard is to distill recruitment analytics into easily digestible, visual representations.
 It should provide you with an at-a-glance view of where your recruitment strategy is succeeding and where there’s room for improvement.
 It should help you build goal alignment within your team and communicate that to the wider organization.
 Finally, it should summarize the overall health of your work.

 So where to begin?
 Creating a recruitment dashboard can feel daunting, so it’s best to break this big goal into small tasks.
 We have listed them below.

 Identify Your Goals

 Data can be used both to analyze past behavior and to make decisions about future actions.
-This distinction can be thought of as reporting vs. analytical, as outlined in the chart below.
+This distinction can be thought of as reporting vs. analytical.

 Many in the industry advocate for an analytical approach when it comes to choosing a recruitment dashboard.
 However, it’s important to think about the specific needs of your team before making a decision.

 For example, reporting or operational data is crucial for interdepartmental communication.
 A recruitment dashboard that highlights this type of information can help your team quickly update stakeholders on the status of open roles, overall budget questions and general performance.

 Analytical data, on the other hand, is important for internal decisions and evaluations, such as choosing which recruitment sources to prioritize, improving the candidate experience and identifying problem points in your recruitment strategy.